suzannejmatthews/aosk/chapter2.md

 Packets traditionally travelled between routers via wires.
 These wires could be telephone wires, television cable wires, or large fibre-optic cables running deep underwater.
 That's one of the reasons why many of the common internet providers were originally telephone and cable providers.
-Since everyone has a unique IP address and a unique path to the network, information transfer was traditionally assumed to be "safe".

-## The dangers of wireless networks
+## The dangers of information transfer on networks

-This all changed with wireless networks.
-In a wireless network, all the computers connected to the wireless router sends their information through the air (similar to Mike TV and Wonka Vision in Willie Wonka and the Chocolate Factory).
+In netowrks, there isn't a unique path that packets follow.
+In fact, to ensure that there isn't a single point of failure, several copies of each packet are generated, and they all travel in different directions across the network.
+This is especially true with wireless networks, where all the  computers connected to the wireless router sends their information through the air (similar to Mike TV and Wonka Vision in Willie Wonka and the Chocolate Factory).
 The wireless router, sends the information back to all the computers via the air, in a communication mechanism called **broadcast**.

 In broadcasting, every computer gets a perfect copy of all the packets sent over the network.
 However, since every computer knows its unique IP address,